 We love points and miles, but it won't always make sense to use a credit card to pay taxes.

 For example, if you carry a balance on your credit card, the interest you’ll pay will vastly outweigh the value of any credit card rewards you’d earn.
 We do not recommend paying your taxes with a credit card in this situation.
-If you can't pay off the balance immediately, skip the credit card.
+Instead you'll be better off putting any extra money towards your outstanding card balance and avoiding any additional debt.

 But beyond that, it generally won't make sense to use a credit card to pay taxes if you aren't working towards a minimum spending requirement for a new credit card account.
 Credit cards simply don't offer enough points when paying your taxes to make it worth the fee unless it's earning you a big welcome offer bonus.

-It's one thing to earn 50,000 points or more by putting your tax bill on a credit card.
-But if you're just earning 1x or 2x points per dollar by paying with your credit card, you're better off paying with cash.
+You may also want to reconsider paying taxes with a credit card if your rewards aren't enough to offset the processing fee.
+It's one thing to use a card that earns 1x points on purchases if it also means you're getting a big bonus.
+But if you're just using a card to pay taxes just for the points earned on spending, 1x won't cut it: You're better off paying with cash.
 The fees you'll pay when using the credit card will likely outweigh the points you'll earn.
 There are exceptions to this, of course.
 But it's a good rule of thumb.

 Can You Pay State Taxes with a Credit Card?

-In addition to paying your federal tax bill with a credit card, most states that collect state income tax will also allow you to pay your state tax bill using a credit card.
+In addition to paying your federal tax bill with a credit card, most states that collect state income tax will also allow you to pay your state income taxes using a credit card.
 However, the payment processors will vary by state, and sometimes, the fee will be higher than what you pay for your federal tax return.

 Bottom Line

 Paying taxes with a credit card can be a great way to meet a minimum spending requirement for a new credit card account.
-But if you're not earning a welcome offer bonus for your spending, it's likely not worth it.
+But if you're not earning a welcome offer bonus for your spending, you'll need to run the numbers for yourself to decide.

-Federal taxes are due Tuesday, April 18, so you still have some time strategize, think about your tax bill, and consider opening a new credit card to earn points on an otherwise painful payment.
-With some luck, you can earn a big stash of points or miles while paying Uncle Sam.
+Federal taxes are due Monday, April 15, so you still have a couple of weeks to think about your tax bill, and consider opening a new credit card to earn points on an otherwise painful payment.
+With a proper strategy, you can earn a big stash of points or miles while paying Uncle Sam.

 (sort of like HBO showing movies more than once a month)